-2a.
-Redevelopment of the subarea should support and leverage the existing transit service.
+- 2a.
+Redevelopment of the subarea should support and leverage the existing transit service. - 2b.

-2b.
 Proposed development shall provide mitigation for impacts on the transportation network as determined by a traffic impact study.
-Development intensity shall be limited by the roadway network capacity, as enhanced by proposed infrastructure improvements.
+Development intensity shall be limited by the capacity of the roadway network capacity, as enhanced by proposed infrastructure improvements.
+The capacity should incorporate planned improvements to be constructed with development projects. - 2c.

-2c.
 Development proposals should include a comprehensive and progressive plan for transportation demand management (TDM).
-This plan should include strategies to maximize incentives for using transit and other alternative modes of transportation among the people who will live, work, and shop within the subarea.
+This plan should include strategies to maximize incentives for using transit and other alternative modes of transportation among the people who will live, work, and shop within the subarea. - 2d.

-2d.
 The subarea shall include a continuous network of pedestrian and bicycle ways of a size and quantity to fully meet the needs of anticipated pedestrian and bicycle activity.
-The network shall make appropriate connections at the perimeter of the subarea and ensure easy access to the light rail station.
+The network shall make appropriate connections at the perimeter of the subarea and ensure easy access to the light rail station. - 2e.

-2e.
 Redevelopment of the subarea should include a finer grain of streets and blocks to enhance vehicular and pedestrian connectivity.
-The large block pattern that was established with initial development of the subarea should be broken down into smaller blocks with additional streets.
+The large block pattern that was established with initial development of the subarea should be broken down into smaller blocks with additional streets. - 2f.

-2f.
 Streets, whether public or private, should be designed to accommodate different modes of transportation and to support active street life.
-The use of the term public space throughout this plan is intended to apply to streets.
+The use of the term public space throughout this plan is intended to apply to streets. - 2g.

-2g.
 Developers should seek opportunities to incorporate wayfinding elements into the design and detailing of both buildings and public spaces.
-The goal is to provide navigation markers to the public in order to ease wayfinding and minimize the use of signage.

-2h.
-Parking ratios may reflect reduced parking demand due to shared parking and use of alternative transportation modes.
+The goal is to provide navigation markers to the public in order to ease wayfinding and minimize the use of signage. - 2h.
+Parking ratios should may reflect reduced parking demand due to shared parking and use of alternative transportation modes.